Doctorate Degree in Medical Sciences.

 Graduation

-Your dissertation must be reviewed by two faculty members who are not a member of the Thesis Advisory Committee (TAC).
+Your dissertation must be reviewed by two post-doctoral faculty members who are not a member of the Thesis Advisory Committee (TAC); they may not be co-authors of publications for the dissertation.
 The Vice-Rector for Academic Affairs will receive the reviews.
-You and/or your team of dissertation supervisors can provide the Vice-Rector for Academic Affairs with a list of eligible and qualified reviewers.
+You and/or your team of dissertation supervisors can provide the Vice-Rector for Academic Affairs with a list of eligible and qualified (and in general) external reviewers.

-The dissertation will be reviewed and evaluated as part of a defensio by an examination board consisting of three members:
+The dissertation will be reviewed and evaluated as part of a defensio by a three-member examination board:

 1. Your first or second dissertation supervisor